wp-plugins/download-monitor/readme.txt

 4. Display regular download links or fancy ones all using shortcodes and templates.

 == Changelog ==

+= 1.0.4 =
+* Tweak admin page detection to work when no downloads exist.
+* Fix dashboard widget warning.
+* Add filters to logs and export csv function.
+* Added extra columns to CSV.

 = 1.0.3 =
 * Fix config page to work with multibyte tab names.